karlocehulic19/messaging-app/README.md

 Run `npm -w frontend run dev:msw` if you want to run the Frontend of the app without starting the backend.

 ## Frontend
-Some of the main technologies used for Frontend are: Javascript, React, React Testing Library, Vitest, npm...
+Some of the main technologies used for Frontend are: JavaScript, React, React Testing Library, Vitest, npm...

 ## Backend
-Some of the main technologies used for Backend are: JavaScript, Express, JSON Web Tokens (used for authentication along with bearer headers), Postgresql (database), PrismaORM...
+Some of the main technologies used for the Backend are: JavaScript, Express, JSON Web Tokens (used for authentication along with bearer headers), Postgresql (database), PrismaORM...

 ## Features
 ### Live Messaging